UrbanWarlockGames/nakama/attributes.md

 ### Stress

 Your Stress starts at 0.
-Each time your Party fails a Negotiation, all members present gain 1 point of Stress.
+Each time your Party fails a Negotiation, all members present gain 1 point of Stress and take 1 point of Morale damage.
 You can recover Stress during Downtime by taking part in a *talking about your feelings* and showing *appreciation for your teammates*, such as by *comforting them* or talking about a time *they were there for you* or *saved your life*.
 Each teammate should talk about a different Party member until no one is left out.
 It is encouraged that the group plan an activity to **Relax** during this time if possible, such as *visiting a hot spring* or *going to the beach*.
 Recovering Stress rewards 1 Ability Point and restores all Fellowship.

 ### Strike!